-General and administrative expenses were \$939 thousand for the three month period ended June 30, 2014 compared to \$564 thousand for the three month period ended June 30, 2013, resulting in an increase of \$375 thousand, or 66%.
-The increase in general and administrative expenses for the three months ended June 30, 2014 was the result of legal fees incurred in the registration of our common stock, additional auditing fees, and the hiring of an employee in mid-2013.
+General and administrative expenses were \$969 thousand for the three month period ended September 30, 2014 compared to \$514 thousand for the three month period ended September 30, 2013, resulting in an increase of \$455, or 89%.
+The increase in general and administrative expenses for the three months ended September 30, 2014 was the result of legal and professional fees incurred in the registration of our common stock and additional auditing fees.
 We expect that our general and administrative expenses will increase as we operate as a public company in the United States.
 We estimate that expenditures associated with being a public company will be approximately \$400 thousand annually and will include increased costs for director and officer liability insurance, costs related to the hiring of additional personnel and increased fees for outside consultants, lawyers and accountants.
 We also expect to incur increased costs to comply with corporate governance, internal controls and similar requirements applicable to U.S. public companies.